moorthi07/deployd.docs/README.md

 deployd-docs
 ============

-documentation for the deployd platform
+documentation for the deployd nodejs REST API Framework www.deployd.com

 Workflow
 ---------------

+    # clone this repository.
+From 'docs'  - folder,
+    npm install

     # make sure http-server is installed by (you can use your favour http server)
     # npm install -g http-server